 ROI lead generation for B2B is simple to calculate as a business’s digital footprint is typically larger than the average consumer’s.

 For B2C marketers, it’s more challenging to link ROI to content marketing.
-So, when setting your content marketing metrics, be sure to include the number of consumer data matches with data derived from your content marketing efforts.
-Specifically, establish a metric that links your consumers’ social data with your pre-existing consumer data (i.e. name, email, etc.).
+So, when setting your content marketing metrics, be sure your consumer data matches with data derived from your content marketing efforts.
+Specifically, try to link your consumers’ social data with your pre-existing consumer data (i.e. name, email, etc.).

 The following metrics should be closely monitored by the campaign manager:

 - Number of Contact Us Submissions

 - Email Conversions

 - Lead Quality